 At Center for ADHD our programs are based on the Social Thinking® methodology.
 Pioneered by world renowned expert Michelle Garcia Winner, Social Thinking builds the fundamental skills that we all need to function socially, such as perspective-taking, reading nonverbal cues and learning how to be cognitively flexible.

-As one of the only social skills providers in the Philadelphia area and South Jersey to receive a Social Thinking® Clinical Training Level 1 Certificate of Completion and present at the 2017 Social Thinking Global Providers Conference founder Ryan Wexelblatt applies the framework to our different programs.
+Ryan Wexelblatt, Center for ADHD Director has completed more training in using the Social Thinking methodology than any social skills provider throughout the Philadelphia area and Southern New Jersey.
+He received a Social Thinking® Clinical Training Level 1 Certificate of Completion and applies the framework to our different programs.

 – Learning how to show an interest in others